HP Sustainable Forests Collaborative

 1. Seedlings are sourced through collaborations with local native species growing organizations.
 For example, with Copaiba in Mogi Guacu (Brazil).

 2. Sustainable Forest Management: HP has committed to improve responsible management of plantation forests in China to improve their biodiversity and resilience and to improve the situation of availability of sustainably sourced fiber within the country.
-This activity involves ~2,000 smallholders and this number is likely to grow.
 Aim to complete in 2024.

 3. Monitoring: HP-WWF team is collaborating with local University in Sao Paulo to improve novel monitoring protocol and to build capacity.
 To be completed in 2022.